-Argentine sub reported short-circuited battery before it went missing, navy says
+Navy releases new timeline of hours before Argentine sub went missing

 Ships and aircraft still are scouring the South Atlantic for the ARA San Juan and its 44 crew members, which disappeared November 15 a few hundred kilometers off Argentina's coast.

-The Argentine navy has long said the vessel's captain reported a short-circuit in the vessel's battery system shortly before the last known contact.
+The Argentine navy had previously said the vessel's captain reported a short-circuit in the vessel's battery system shortly before the last known contact.
 On Tuesday, the navy released new details, including the times and contents of the vessel's communications with a command base.

 The new timeline, according to Argentine navy spokesman Enrique Balbi: